K-Days: History

 The Edmonton Agricultural Society organized the first local exhibition on the original Fort Edmonton site on October 15, 1879.
 This was the first event of its kind held in what was then known as the North-West Territories.
 Edmonton's first fair showcased locally produced livestock, grain, vegetables, and handiwork and attracted 500 people.
 Calgary and Saskatoon soon started their own exhibitions in 1886 with Regina following in 1894.
 In 1893, the organization held the city's first spring exhibition, and in 1899, the exhibition grounds were relocated to Rossdale Flats (now Edmonton Ballpark).
 By 1904, the exhibition's attendance exceeded 20,000 (5,200 on opening day).
 During this period Arthur G. Harrison was President of the Edmonton Exhibition Association.

 The first parade to promote the fair was held in 1903.
 However, the fair did not organize a community parade in the 1930s and 1940s.

 The fair was relocated to its current site in Northlands (now named Edmonton Expo Centre) in 1910.
 In 1912, it was extended to six days.
 It continued to be held through the First World War, even though the facilities were at the disposal of the Canadian military.
 A similar arrangement was made during the Second World War, though this time with the Royal Canadian Air Force.

 The exhibition was renamed "Klondike Days" in 1962, with the theme revolving around the Klondike Gold Rush.
 The public embraced the theme with relish, dressing up in period costumes for the Klondike Days opening parade.

-In the 1980s, films were screened on site at the exhibition's RCMP Dome Theatre; for example, Roger Tilton's film Pilots North was screened in 1982.
+In the 1980s, films were screened on-site at the exhibition's RCMP Dome Theatre; for example, Roger Tilton's film Pilots North was screened in 1982.

+In the 1990s, the Grand North American Old Time Fiddle Championship shifted to be in conjunction with Klondike Days, helping the event recover from the recession.

 In 2004, Northlands Park celebrated the 125th anniversary of the fair.
-The Klondike Days Parade's theme commemorated the City of Edmonton's 100th anniversary in that year.
+The Klondike Days Parade's theme commemorated the City of Edmonton's 100th anniversary that year.
 Fair attendance continued to climb, breaking the 800,000 attendance mark in 2005.
 However, in 2006, attendance fell to 688,369, coinciding with the year that the name of the exhibition was changed to "Capital EX".
 The change was met with both protest and excitement from citizens.
 Some felt a name change was unnecessary, while others felt it was time to drop "traditional themes" citing that there was no longer an interest in dressing up in Klondike-themed clothing during the week-long exhibition.